wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-clerk.md

 [The NextJS + Clerk example](https://github.com/wundergraph/wundergraph/tree/main/examples/nextjs-clerk) demonstrates how you can use Clerk as your authentication provider with WunderGraph.

-This example uses Clerk JWT Templates, Next.js middleware and the WunderGraph Next.js client.
+This example uses Clerk JWT Templates, Next.js middleware, and the WunderGraph Next.js client.

 ## Installation